arosenkranz/scenarios/workshop-dash-frontend-2021/02-advanced-rum/03-step.md

   In **Line 77** and **Line 110**, you'll notice the use of `datadogRum.addAction`.
 This allows you to customize get a clearer picture of what the user is doing and how they are interacting with the discounts list.

+7. Also notice in the `<th>` elements the use of `data-dd-action-name` attributes.

+  These allow you to override the default action name displayed in Datadog so you could use more useful names to identify actions.

-7. To see how it works, you'll need to rebuild the application.
+8. To see how it works, you'll need to rebuild the application.
 Do so by running the following command in the terminal:

   ```
   cd /storedog-microsite